 - Travel Mode (Unique Feature!): I travel internationally quite a bit, particularly into countries where data privacy isn’t, well…frankly it’s non-existent.
 Travel mode allows me to mark specific vaults as “safe for travel”.
 It then removes those vaults from my devices that might be extra-sensitive while I’m traveling.
-When I return, I can re-install the missing vaults and feel confident that my data can’t be compromised even if I’m required to unlock my device.
+When I return, I can re-install the missing vaults.
+This gives me confidence that my data can’t be compromised even if I’m required to unlock my device.

 Are you ready to give 1Password a try?
 Signing up and downloading the software takes less than 10 minutes.